-- Check the local weather forecast (metoffice.gov.uk). - Check the tide times for coastal routes (tidetimes.org.uk). - · Get the right clothing, footwear and kit for the route and weather. - Ensure you have enough time to complete the route before dark. - Download the OS Locate and what3words apps to your phone. - Contact 999 by SMS text (must pre register by texting 'register' to 999) (relayuk.bt.com/emergencysms). - Plan your walk by completing the YHA route notification card it helps Emergency Services if you get into difficulties or fail to return from your walk when anticipated (yha.org.uk/route-card). - Ensure your entire group have the fitness and skills to complete the route. - For further information on how to stay safe visit adventuresmart.uk
+- Check the weather forecast (metoffice.gov.uk). - Check the tide times for coastal routes (tidetimes.org.uk). - Get the right clothing, footwear and kit for the route and weather. - Ensure you have enough time to complete the route before dark. - Download the OS Locate or What Three Words apps to your phone. - Contact 999 by SMS text (must pre register by texting 'register' to 999) (relayuk.bt.com/emergencysms). - Tell someone where you are going and the latest time you expect to return.
+Give them your phone number and details of your group.
+(Remember to tell them when you have returned). - Ensure your entire group have the fitness and skills to complete the route.

-For more walks or information on route grading and timings go to yha.org.uk/walks
+For more information please go to www.yha.org.uk/walks